Champions League news: Barcelona confirm Messi is available for European opener against Dortmund | Goal.com

 Messi has not featured for Barca since a Copa del Rey final defeat against Valencia on May 25, with Valverde having to make do without a prized asset at the start of the season.

+❗ [INJURY NEWS] Leo #Messi and Neto declared fit for @ChampionsLeague opener 😀👏 pic.twitter.com/WGN7BgRQlk— FC Barcelona (@FCBarcelona) September 16, 2019

-The Blaugrana are fifth in La Liga after four matches, posting wins over Real Betis and Valencia while also suffering an opening day defeat against Atheltic Bilbao and drawing at Osasuna.
+The Blaugrana are fifth in La Liga after four matches, posting wins over Real Betis and Valencia while also suffering an opening day defeat against Atheltic Bilbao and drawing with Osasuna.

+Second choice goalkeeper Neto has also been included in Valverde's latest squad after a spell on the sidelines with a hand injury.

+Teenage sensation Ansu Fati made the final cut after scoring his first goal at Camp Nou on Saturday.